 Another creative option is making a tree-shaped mobile and then hanging it in a corner from the ceiling.

 Sure, these are probably meant to be an outdoor decoration – an inflatable Christmas tree works perfectly indoors too and may just be the solution you are looking for this year.
 No baubles to smash, no prickly needles to upset little hands.

 11. Display fake presents under the tree until Christmas eve

 Hang on to all of those boxes from your online shopping sprees, wrap them up and put them under the tree.
 Better they are shaken, thrown and torn to shreds than the real gifts!

 12. Opt out of a tree and go to town on the house!

 For some, it may not be worth the worry or the effort to have a Christmas tree in the house this year.
-But, grab some hooks and fill up the walls with the Christmas spirit.
+Instead you could put up some hooks and decorate the walls with decorations.
 The kids will love having plenty of decorations to gaze at.